-The laboratory provides for the effective monitoring, control and recording of environmental conditions that may affect the results of environmental tests as required by the relevant specifications, methods, and procedures.
-Such environmental conditions include temperature levels in the laboratory.
+The laboratory provides for the effective monitoring, control and recording of environmental conditions that may effect the results of environmental tests as required by the relevant specifications, methods, and procedures.
+Such environmental conditions include temperature and barometric pressure.
+These are monitored in relevant testing areas during the testing period.